-7. Scan in 600dpi (or preferably 1200dpi) – Data storage and internet speeds today can handle the large amount of data.
+7. Scan in 600dpi (1200dpi is also doable but for most parts overkill, and some programs even crash when working with this large files) – Data storage and internet speeds today can handle the large amount of data.

-9. Scanning booklets with clipped spines, remove the clips if possible.
+9. Scanning booklets with clamped spines, remove the clamps if possible.

 11. For subjects that are too large on the scanner, make sure that your scans overlap the previous scan where it was flattened on the glass.
 This will make a more perfect seamless stitching.